microsoft/pxt-arcade/docs/courses/csintro3/about/start.md

-# About: Starting
+# About: Where to Start

-If you are learning to code for the first time, it is suggested that you start with the [CS Intro Course](/courses/csintro), which goes much more in depth with the concepts necessary to begin programming.
+This course focuses on transitioning from the Block-based environment to a JavaScript environment, and expanding on the ideas taught in the first two courses.

+If you have completed the first two courses in this series, then you are in the right place.
+The [Introduction section](/courses/csintro3/intro) is the first section of this course.

 If you have experience with other MakeCode editors or programming in general, the following tutorials will be useful in learning the basics of the functionality that is specific to @boardname@: